3. Geometric Brownian Motion#

 BM = BrownianMotion(T=T) # Brownian Motion

-bm_path = BM.sample_at(times) # Simulation from BM
+bm_path = BM.sample_at(times) # Simulated path from BM

-gbm_path = x0*np.exp((mu - 0.5*sigma**2)*t + sigma*bm_path) # Equation (3.3)
+gbm_path = x0*np.exp((mu - 0.5*sigma**2)*times + sigma*bm_path) # Simulated path from GBM

 Let’s plot our simulated path!